freistli/AOAIandAzureAISearchIntegrationforCopilotStudio/README.md

 This informaiton is returned from AOAI by default when uses data source. [doc1] means the response is based on the first doc citation.
 For other docs, they are sent to AOAI, but AOAI doesn't use them finally based on your prompt.

-A better way is to use Pro-Code to re-calculate [docx] and Citations, can refer to: [AnswerParser](https://github.com/microsoft/sample-app-aoai-chatGPT/blob/d98ef41d4c9f0393bdeeeb7a2132e702498ceef5/frontend/src/components/Answer/AnswerParser.tsx#L28) , but this is not in this low-code POC scope.
+We can use use Pro-Code to re-calculate [docx] and Citations, can refer to: [AnswerParser](https://github.com/microsoft/sample-app-aoai-chatGPT/blob/d98ef41d4c9f0393bdeeeb7a2132e702498ceef5/frontend/src/components/Answer/AnswerParser.tsx#L28) , but this is not in this low-code POC scope.

 ## Core Components